ExaWorks/psij-python/docs/getting_started.rst

 are defined by the :class:`JobSpec <psij.job_spec.JobSpec>` at creation.
 Dynamic job attributes such as the :class:`JobState
 <psij.job_state.JobState>` are modified by :class:`JobExecutors
-<psij.job_executor.JobExecutor>` as a Job progresses through its lifecycle.
+<psij.job_executor.JobExecutor>` as a job progresses through its lifecycle.

-A :class:`JobExecutor <psij.job_executor.JobExecutor>` represents a specific
+A JobExecutor represents a specific
-Resource Manager, e.g. Slurm, on which the Job is being executed.
-Generally, when jobs are submitted, they will be queued for a variable period of time, depending on how busy the target machine is.
-Once a Job is started, its executable is launched and runs to completion.
+Resource Manager, e.g. Slurm, on which the job is being executed.
+Generally, when jobs are submitted, they will be queued depending on how busy the target machine is.
+Once a job is started, its executable is launched and runs to completion.

-In PSI/J, a Job is submitted by :meth:`JobExecutor.submit(Job)
+In PSI/J, a job is submitted by :meth:`JobExecutor.submit(Job)
-<psij.job_executor.JobExecutor.submit>` which permanently binds the Job to that
+<psij.job_executor.JobExecutor.submit>` which permanently binds the job to that
 executor and submits it to the underlying resource manager.